Edge open packing on subclasses of chordal graphs: Introduction

-A vertex $v\in V$ is called a \emph{cut vertex} of $G=(V,E)$ if removal of $v$ increases the number of components in $G$.
-A \emph{block} is a maximal connected subgraph of $G$, without any cut vertex.
-A graph $G$ is called a \emph{block graph} if every block of $G$ is a clique.
-Two blocks are called \emph{adjacent} if they contain a common cut vertex of $G$.
-A block graph with one or more cut vertices contains at least two blocks, each of which contain exactly one cut vertex.
-Such blocks are called \emph{end blocks}.
-A graph $G=(V, E)$ is said to be a \emph{split graph} if $V$ can be partitioned into an independent set $S$ and a clique $K$.
+A vertex \(v\in V(G)\) is a \emph{cut vertex} if deleting \(v\) increases the number of connected components.
+A \emph{block} is a maximal connected subgraph with no cut vertex.
+A graph is a \emph{block graph} if every block is a clique.
+Finally, a graph \(G=(V,E)\) is a \emph{split graph} if \(V\) can be partitioned into an independent set \(S\) and a clique \(K\).

-The main contributions of this paper are summarized below: \paragraph{Our contributions.} \begin{itemize} \item We design a polynomial-time algorithm to determine the edge open packing number of a proper interval graph.

-\item We design a polynomial-time algorithm to determine the edge open packing number of a block graph.

-\item We show that the edge open packing number can be computed in linear time for split graphs.